 Few North-South research networks have started to explore ways in which Internet-based information management technologies could enhance the quality and outreach of their work.
-Of course, network members now use email to communicate with each other, but few networks have replaced their publishing activities, their library and database services with web-based information services.
+Of course, network members now use e-mail to communicate with each other, but few networks have replaced their publishing activities, their library and database services with web-based information services.
 This is at least remarkable considering the pivotal role the scientific community in the North has played over the last 15 years in making the Internet the successful global data communication network that it is today.

 The limited use of Internet-based information management systems by North-South research networks should of course be placed in the context of connectivity problems, which many scientists and their institutions in the South still face.
 Internet connectivity in developing countries is rapidly improving in spite of the dilapidated state of the telecommunication infrastructures and the restrictive telecommunications legislation in these countries.
-During the last two, public telecom operators have brought full Internet connectivity on steam in most developing countries.
+Public telecom operators have brought full Internet connectivity on steam in most developing countries.
 In addition, a growing number of local, commercial Internet service providers are serving a booming Internet clientele.
-The remarkable rapidity with which these developments are taking place is a clear indication of the importance these countries have attached to making the Internet widely accessible.
-41 However, these improvements relate to the growing numbers of individuals who are using the Internet to exchange messages and files by email.
-In sharp contrast stands the continued lack of institutional connectivity among agricultural research institutes and other organizations that together form the National Agricultural Research Systems (NARS), particularly of those that are not directly linked to international research networks such as those of the CGIAR.
-42
+The remarkable rapidity with which these developments are taking place is a clear indication of the importance these countries have attached to making the Internet widely accessible.39 However, these improvements relate to the growing numbers of individuals who are using the Internet to exchange messages and files by e-mail.
+In sharp contrast stands the continued lack of institutional connectivity among agricultural research institutes and other organizations that together form the National Agricultural

+39 Mike Jensen (1998).
+At website address www.sn.ap.org/africa/afstat.html.
+Research Systems (NARS), particularly of those that are not directly linked to international research networks such as those of the CGIAR.40